- Family Law

 Needle | Cuda works extensively with a network of experienced valuation experts, accounting professionals and subject matter specialists who can be called upon to complete complex property and business valuations that are unique to your situation.

-Income has two subsets, alimony and child support.
+Income/Alimony has two subsets, alimony and child support.
 Child support is often relatively straightforward as its rules and amounts are subject to an income-driven model set by state guidelines.
 However, there are various situations that may call for a deviation from the guidelines, such as where the income of the parties exceeds the guidelines and therefore requires more evidence of what is the appropriate child support award.
 Alimony is usually more complex as it involves consideration of multiple factors, such as length of the marriage, earning capacity and the contributions of each spouse during the course marriage.
 There are no guidelines for alimony.
 Often complicating the picture is income derived from ownership of a business.
 It may be necessary to differentiate income that is related to asset ownership/investment from income earned through employment at the business.
 Needle | Cuda has extensive experience negotiating these complex issues, especially on behalf of its high net worth clients.